-- ant A - A University of Toronto degree course, up to and including flex-time PhD Programs and part-time Doctoral studies.
+A University of Toronto degree course, up to and including flex-time PhD Programs and part-time Doctoral studies.
 For undergraduate courses, the maximum tuition waiver shall be limited to three (3) full courses during the Fall/Winter session, and one (1) full course during the Summer session and reimbursement will be limited to the equivalent general Arts & Science course tuition fee.
 For Master's level programmes, flex-time PhD Programs and part-time Doctoral studies the tuition waiver shall be limited to the part-time programme fee or a maximum of three thousand (\$3,000) dollars per academic year, whichever is less.
-The University will also waive the balance of degree fee, to the lesser of the equivalent remaining programme fee or three thousand (\$3,000) dollars per year, so long as the employee has already received a tuition waiver under this policy; or - a University of Toronto course taken as part of the "academic bridging" programme; or - c{2} a University of Toronto course taken as a "special student"; or

-A) a diploma or certificate programme offered through Woodsworth College or other University of Toronto academic divisions, for which students are registered as University of Toronto students and receive diploma at Convocation in accordance with the University Policy on Diploma and Certificate Programmes.
+The University will also waive the balance of degree fee, to the lesser of the equivalent remaining programme fee or three thousand (\$3,000) dollars per year, so long as the employee has already received a tuition waiver under this policy; or d AT a diploma or certificate programme offered through Woodsworth College or other University of Toronto academic divisions, for which students are registered as University of Toronto students and receive diploma at Convocation in accordance with the University Policy on Diploma and Certificate Programmes.
 The maximum tuition waiver shall be limited to three (3) full courses during the Fall/Winter session, and one (1) full course during the summer session and reimbursement will be limited to the equivalent general Arts & Science course tuition fee.

-Q -5) courses offered by the School of Continuing Studies that are work or job related, up to a maximum of seven hundred and fifty (\$750) dollars per course, and personal interest courses for which a taxable benefit is assessed up to a maximum of three hundred and fifty (\$350) dollars per course, with a combined maximum four (4) courses per academic year.
+- a University of Toronto course taken as part of the "academic bridging" programme; or - a University of Toronto course taken as a "special student"; or courses offered by the School of Continuing Studies that are work or job related, up to a maximum of seven hundred and fifty (\$750) dollars per course, and personal interest courses for which a taxable benefit is assessed up to a maximum of three hundred and fifty (\$350) dollars per course, with a combined maximum four (4) courses per academic year.